 The dissolution of order during liminality creates a fluid, malleable situation that enables new forms to arise.
 We speak of emergence – but it’s usually inside the unexamined current perspective of thinking emergence is an action that happens between solid realities – rather than an ongoingness – a quality of consciousness that exists ‘as emergence’.

-This is a note from one of the EC Core members in New York that gives a sense of the liminal:
+This is a note from one of the Evolutionary Collective Core members in New York that gives a sense of the liminal:

 There seems a felt, but unlanguaged, commitment underlying the interplay, which appears to be sourcing it and that is quite perfect.
 I no longer need to “know” its/our intent as I trust the we/I. The farther afield the “I” goes the more difficult it may be to describe but there is more of a sense of being “at home”.
 I am welcomed by the “we” and “they” quite happily merge into one……dancing into a multitude of musical collections, each with its own distinct loveliness.